christianmbonet/documentationREADME/README.md

 #### GET

-Return all transactions.
+GET all transactions.

-To send a GET request, send request with the body of the request empty.
+To send a GET request, send request with an empty body in the request:

 In this case, the following will be returned:
 ```